open-telemetry/opentelemetry-specification/terminology.md

 ### Recording raw measurements

-The main classes used to record raw measurements are `Measure` and `Measurmenet`. `Measure` describes the type of the individual values recorded by an application.
+The main classes used to record raw measurements are `Measure` and `Measurement`. `Measure` describes the type of the individual values recorded by an application.
 It also defines the name, description and a unit of those values. `Measurement` describes a data point to be collected for a `Measure`.
 In other words, `Measure` is just a way to define what kind of values would be